arturovilla/portfolio/posts/howimademyportfolio.md

     - Vercel
 ---

-### Techstack
+### Tech stack

-When I made my first portfolio the things I could make were very crude and the features I could implement were unuseful at best and hurtful to the user experience at worst.
+When I made my first portfolio the things I could make were very crude and the features I could implement were useless at best and hurtful to the user experience at worst.
 This is mostly due to my own inexperience.
 Back then I would make entire static web pages using pure HTML and CSS, I wouldn't pull data from a CDN or database, everything was hard coded, and I wasn't fully aware of what made a good design. (still am not but slowly getting there).

 What also hindered my first couple portfolios was my ignorance of popular and useful web-technologies that, in combination with experience , could take my portfolios and the way I present myself to the next level.